tuxcanfly/dcrticketbuyer/README.md

                             3)
-      --balancetomaintain=  Balance to try to maintain in the wallet --highpricepenalty=   The exponential penalty to apply to the number of tickets to purchase above the mean ticket pool price (default: 1.3) (1.3)
+      --balancetomaintain=  Balance to try to maintain in the wallet --highpricepenalty=   The exponential penalty to apply to the number of tickets to purchase above the ideal ticket pool price (default: 1.3) (1.3)
       --blockstoavg=        Number of blocks to average for fees calculation (default: 11) (11)